Guide to Enrolling in Compass Rose Public Schools in San Antonio for 2023–24

 Charter Moms Chats

-Watch Ryane Burke, Executive Director at Compass Rose Public Schools, Hada Flores, Vice President of Academics at Compass Rose Public Schools, Jaime Mora, Director of Student Recruitment & Enrollment at Compass Rose Public Schools, and Tina DeValk, Principal of Compass Rose Legacy Middle School, speak with Inga Cotton on Charter Moms Chats on December 1, 2022 at 4:00 PM Central live on Facebook and YouTube.
+Watch Ryane Burke, Executive Director at Compass Rose Public Schools, Myeisha Haywood, Principal at Compass Rose Journey Elementary, and Melissa Sanchez, Vice President of Student Support Services at Compass Rose Public Schools, speak with Inga Cotton on Charter Moms Chats on November 9, 2023 at 4:00 PM Central live on Facebook and YouTube.

 Ryane Burke is the Chief Schools Officer of Compass Rose Public Schools.
 Ryane works in close partnership with school leaders across five Compass Rose schools to build joyful, engaging and growth-focused classroom learning experiences.
 She is also the proud mother of two beautiful and energetic children.